Suspect in National Guard attack struggled with 'dark isolation' as community raised concerns

 The emails described a man who was struggling to assimilate, unable to hold a steady job or commit to his English courses while he alternated between “periods of dark isolation and reckless travel."
 Sometimes, he spent weeks in his “darkened room, not speaking to anyone, not even his wife or older kids.”
 At one point in 2023, the family faced eviction after months of not paying rent.

-The community member said in an interview that they became worried that Lakanwal was so depressed that he would end up harming himself, but they did not see any indication that he would commit violence against another person.
+The community member, in an interview, spoke of becoming worried that Lakanwal was so depressed that he would end up harming himself.
+But the community member did not see any indication that Lakanwal would commit violence against another person.

 Lakanwal’s family members often resorted to sending his toddler sons into his room to bring him the phone or messages because he would not respond to anyone else, one email stated.
 A couple of times, when his wife left him with the kids for a week to travel to visit relatives, the children would not be bathed, their clothes would not be changed, and they would not eat well.
 Their school raised concerns about the situation.